 Parveen’s is a small vegan Pakistani restaurant typically serving one or two main dishes per day, along with a breakfast dish and some dessert offerings.
 While the menu is very limited, the food is fresh and delicious, noted as some of the best vegan food in Glasgow.

 While Rose & Grant’s isn’t a vegan or vegetarian establishment, they pride themselves on catering to vegans.
 It’s a deli that boasts about their delicious vegan square sausage, as well as their vegan breakfast and brunch options.
 This is one of the most vegan-friendly places in Glasgow and much beloved by vegans and omnivores.

 From sandwiches to cakes to oat milk lattes, it’s easy to see that there are an abundance of vegan options at Rose & Grant’s deli and cafe.
 I ordered the avocado toast and an oat cappuccino when I had breakfast at Rose & Grants.
 Both were exceptional!
 There are also many vegan desserts, pastries and baked goods available.

 The Red Onion is an omni restaurant with a separate vegan menu, as well as a vegan tasting menu.
 There are many innovative selections on the menu, like haggis bon bons, a crispy bean cutlet, truffle macaroni, and banana fritters, that set this restaurant apart from so many others.
 While I tend to stick to entirely vegan restaurants when I can, I’d love to check this one out the next time I’m in Glasgow.

-The Hug & Pint
+The Hug & Pint (Formerly Vegan, Now Vegetarian)

 The Glad Cafe